 One thing to note, if you want to preserve your lovely crispy skin, make sure not to cover the top of the chicken with sauce and don’t flip it so the skin is under the sauce.
 It doesn’t need flipping anyway, since it’s cooked already.
 The short simmer just brings a little of the chicken flavour in to the sauce and vice versa.

-You only need one apple for this dish, but your choice of apple is still important.
+Apples – You only need one apple for this dish, but your choice of apple is still important.
 Look for one with bright red peel, to make this dish pretty and pick a cooking apple (any type of apple that you would use in a pie), so that it doesn’t turn to mush as it cooks in the sauce.

-- 1 medium-sized cooking apple (I used Cortland)
+- 1 medium apple, (I used Cortland)

-- 1 Tbsp butter
+- 1 Tablespoon butter

 - 6 skin-on/bone-in chicken thighs

-- 1-2 Tbsp cooking oil
+- 1-2 Tablespoons cooking oil

 - Salt and pepper

-- 1 Tbsp butter
+- 1 Tablespoon butter

-- 2 Tbsp flour
+- 2 Tablespoons flour

-- 1 cup hard cider* (or 1/2 cup regular apple cider/1/2 cup white wine)
+- 1 cup hard cider*, (or 1/2 cup regular apple cider/1/2 cup white wine)